-SMOKING: Inhaling, exhaling, burning, carrying or possessing any combusting (heated, lit or smoldering) tobacco, or any other substance, whether contained in a cigar, cigarette or pipe, or any other object.
-"Smoking" does not include possession of an unlit or unheated cigar, cigarette or pipe.
-Smoking does not include use of an e-cigarette which creates only a vapor without any smoke.
+SMOKING: Inhaling, exhaling, burning, carrying, or possessing any combusting (heated, lit, or smoldering) tobacco or any other substance, whether contained in a cigar, cigarette, or pipe, or any other object.
+Smoking also includes the use of an e-cigarette which creates vapor, in any manner of any form, or the use of any oral smoking device for the purpose of circumventing the prohibition of smoking in this chapter.
+Smoking does not include possession of an unlit or unheated cigar, cigarette, or pipe.

 SPORTS ARENA: Places where members of the general public assemble to engage in physical exercise, participate in athletic competition or witness sports or other events.
 This term includes, but is not limited to, sports pavilions, stadiums, gymnasiums, health spas, boxing arenas, swimming pools, roller and ice rinks, and bowling alleys.